Hat Making Tools & Materials

 Hat making made easy…

-Some of my hats can be made with zero sewing, and some do need either hand sewing and machine sewing.
+Some of our hat patterns can be made with zero sewing, and some do need either hand sewing or machine sewing.
 They will all be easier with a glue gun, preferably a decent make with a fine nozzle such as the Bosch.
-I have both mains and battery glue guns and have used now for years.
-The long fine nozzle is perfect for the crown seams using my hat making former. and the battery is more delicate for adding embellishments and decorations to finished hats
+In a perfect world, it’s best to have both mains powered and the smaller battery glue guns.
+The long fine nozzle is perfect for the crown seams using my hat-making former. and the battery is more delicate for adding embellishments and decorations to finished hats

 The Exclusive Hat maker

-Years ago, we developed a hat making former to speed up the hat making and make perfect seams between crowns and sides every time.
-Originally there was one for each different shape of hat, then when the ‘machine’ was developed it evolved into a multipurpose machine with separate plate inserts for different hat models and styles.
-There is now a mini hat version and a full sized hat model.
-Of course all the buckram patterns can be made without using the hat making machine.
+Of course, all the buckram patterns can be made without using the hat-making machine.
 They can be hand sewn or held by hand and glued: but if you want to make hats to sell or just make perfect hats every time for yourself it is well worth the investment.
-Due to some work changes throughout the pandemic of 2020 its not currently in the shop so please use the contact us button if interested in purchasing one or seeing more of the functionality.
+Due to some work changes throughout the pandemic of 20/21/22, it’s not currently in the shop so please use the contact us button if interested in purchasing one or seeing more of the functionality.

 Millinery buckram comes in many weights, including lightweight or baby buckram (often used for children’s and dolls’ hats), single-ply buckram, and double buckram (also known as theatrical buckram or crown buckram).

-You should find buckram online, and there are many good Facebook Millinery groups around the world that help with local suppliers
+You should find buckram online, and many good Facebook Millinery groups around the world can help with local suppliers.

 Crown buckram is the recommended base material to make all these hats, but as long as it has one side adhesive then a lighter buckram can be used.

-For some of the miniature hats you can even use the buckram that comes on a roll in upholstery suppliers for tiebacks and pelmets.
-If you really can’t find any buckram at all then stiffen a denim or canvas with a PVA wood glue and allow to dry fully (cheaper watered-down craft PVA may not hold enough stiffness when dry).
+For some of the miniature hats, you can even use the buckram that comes on a roll in upholstery suppliers for tiebacks and pelmets.
+If you really can’t find any buckram at all then stiffen denim or canvas with a PVA wood glue and allow it to dry fully (cheaper watered-down craft PVA may not hold enough stiffness when dry).

 Iron or Table press & other small tools

 A standard home iron to press the buckram to the fabric.
 If you have a table style press even better.
-If you plant to make a lot of hats, or to sell hats then I really recommend investing in a table press, as large as you can afford.
+If you plan to make a lot of hats or sell hats then I really recommend investing in a table press, as large as you can afford.
 They often come up used or second hand at very reasonable prices.

-Other tools are scissors. pencil, straight edge/ ruler and clamps or fabric grips pegs.
+Other tools are scissors, pencil, straight edge/ ruler, clamps or fabric grips pegs.

 It is available in liquid form and gel.
-The gel means you can spread it without drips onto your hats and I prefer this for hat making, it’s just less messy and slightly less stinky.
+The gel means you can spread it without drips onto your hats.
+I prefer this gel type for hat-making, it’s just less messy and slightly less stinky.

-A suitable alternative is liquid latex.
-It takes much longer to become tacky and you need to leave long periods with clamps to set, but will bond fabrics and it safe for children and non-toxic.
+A no toxic non solvent alternative is a liquid latex.
+It is not easy to work with as can seep through textiles, takes much longer to become tacky and you need to leave long periods with clamps to set, but will bond fabrics and is safe for children and completely non-toxic.

 Linings for hats can be a variety of fabrics.
-The main thing to remember is keep them lightweight and fine.
-If you are wanting to pleat or ruffle the lining the lighter the better, chiffon scarves can be used to great effect.
-Otherwise most dress linings are suitable from satin to cotton.
+The main thing to remember is to keep them lightweight and fine.
+In fact if you want to pleat or ruffle the lining the lighter the better (chiffon scarves can be used to great effect).
+Otherwise, most dress linings are suitable from satin to cotton.